Discovering, Mankato, Minnesota

 About the R.D.
 Hubbard House

-Also interesting, this home was only ever occupied by the Hubbard Family until 1938 at which time it was, and still is operated by the Blue Earth County Historical Society.Β
+Also interesting, this home was only ever occupied by the Hubbard Family until 1938, when it was, and still is operated by the Blue Earth County Historical Society.ย

 Take in the History

 While self-guided tours have a time and place, we like that the Hubbard House offers guided tours.
-It means you get to hear the history from a guide that is knowledgeable about the history of the house.
+It means you get to hear the history from a knowledgeable guide about the house’s history.
 You’ll hear facts that you otherwise wouldn’t get on a self-guided tour.
 It’s also fun that the guides are dressed in the period of the 1890s.

 The Hubbard House also hosts various themed events throughout the year.
 Check out their Facebook page for more information.

 The Hubbard House is in a beautiful and historic part of Mankato.
-We recommend taking a drive or walk down South Broad Street to the Washington Park and Lincoln Park Neighborhoods for views of more historical homes.
-You’ll also find another house that you can tour, the Betsy-Tacy House, which was home to famed author Maud Hart Lovelace.
+We recommend driving or walking down South Broad Street to the Washington Park and Lincoln Park Neighborhoods for views of more historic homes.
+You’ll also find another house you can tour, the Betsy-Tacy House, home to famed author Maud Hart Lovelace.

 If you’re looking for other things to do in Mankato, we suggest taking the self-guided Walking Sculpture Tour.
 The sculptures rotate every year, meandering you through downtown Mankato.
 This is completely free and open year-round.